Our process at-a-glance

 Yes.
 When we notify the physician that we’ve received a complaint, we give them a copy of your written complaint to review.
 We may also ask them to respond to it.

-Due to COVID-19 and the need to reduce contact, we are currently accepting signed and completed complaint forms by email: firstname.lastname@example.org and fax: 780-424-9617.
+Please note, we cannot accept complaints by phone.
+We accept signed and completed complaint forms by email at firstname.lastname@example.org or by fax at 780-424-9617.
 For more information, please see how to file a complaint.Learn more about filing a complaint